aicwebtech/Bible-SuperSearch-Client-dev-enyo/assets/html/readme.txt

 6. Load the page.
 It should be working.

-This client is written in the Enyo JavaScript framework, and the JavaScript code is minified.
+This client is built with the Enyo JavaScript framework, and the JavaScript code is minified.
 The unminified development code can be seen here: https://sourceforge.net/p/biblesuper/ui-d/ci/master/tree/